fastred/AHKActionSheet/README.md

 0.4.2

-* Fixed incorrect orientiation of the blurred snapshot on iOS 8
+* Fixed incorrect orientation of the blurred snapshot on iOS 8

 0.4.1